The grapes we use to make Longplay Wine don’t just put themselves in the bottle. It takes many hours of hard work to get from bud-break to bottle.

 Some of the key players:

-Although Todd wears the accounting, marketing, compliance, purchasing, strategic planning and webmaster hats for this venture, he thinks of himself as a farmer first.
-He knows that work in the vineyard shows up in the bottle – decisions on dropping fruit, pulling just the right amount of leaves to allow sunlight to help ripen the clusters, and when to pick all affect the final product.
+Todd loved working in the vineyard, and had no plans to make wine, but he wanted to see a wine made in a style that retained high fidelity to the source to showcase the vineyard, so he started Longplay Wine.
+He learned that work in the vineyard shows up in the bottle – decisions on dropping fruit, pulling just the right amount of leaves to allow sunlight to help ripen the clusters, and when to pick all affect the final product.

 Karla, Manager of Many Things